 Pot SizesWhere plants are pot grown, we always show the size of the pot (measured in litres).
 We do this to help you visualise the bushiness of the plant which directly relates to the size of the pot.
 We also sell cell grown plants which have been grown in mini pots (or cells) - these are small plants which have smaller roots than plants grown in 2 litre pots, but they are very inexpensive.
-In some species, and also P9's which are 9cm pots (a bit bigger than a yogurt pot).
+For some species, we also sell P9s which are 9cm pots (a bit bigger than a yogurt pot).

 Pot sizes vary a great deal and some species have to be grown in pots that are particularly deep or particularly wide so measurements aren't standard, but we've shown below the dimensions of the pots we use most frequently

-2 litre measures approx 14cm in diameter, approx 5½"
+2 litre measures approx 14cm in diameter (Approx 5")

-5 litre measures approx 23cm in diameter, approx 9"
+5 litre measures approx 23cm in diameter, (Approx 9")

-10 litre measures approx 28cm in diameter, approx 11"
+10 litre measures approx 28cm in diameter, (Approx 11")

 All plant dimensions are measured from the top of the pot or root ball ie 40/60cm plants will be between 40cm and 60cm above ground when planted.

 Pot grown plants are more expensive than cell grown, P9s, bare roots or root balls (for the equivalent height) but it's worth bearing in mind that even the smaller 2 litre pots are a minimum of 2 years old (sometimes 4 years old, depending on growth rate), and they have been re-potted up to 3 times, trimmed up to 5 times, fed regularly and watered daily - and all for less than a glossy magazine or a fancy coffee!